-Suitcases packed – bathing suit, sunglasses and sun cream.
-I’ve checked the weather and it’s sunny and warm.
+Suitcases packed – bathing suit, sunglasses and sun cream ever wondered what happens to your luggage, I’ve checked the weather and it’s sunny and warm.
 Everything is ready for our first family holiday.
 We’re at the airport and ready to drop in our suitcases when my little one asks: “where are our bags going?” and I replied that they are on their way to our plane via a special carousel.

 I shouldn’t have used that word, as the next thing he asked was why couldn’t he go on the carousel too, but it did get me thinking… what really happens to our luggage when we check it in?
 I asked my friends at GSE Solutions, a supplier of airport ground support equipment, and that’s what I’m going to share with you today.

 It all starts when you hand over your suitcase to the check-in desk staff, who place it on the conveyor belt and register it into the system, attaching a barcode tag to it, which indicates both the destination and route of the bag.
 From then on, your suitcase it’s on its own journey through the baggage handling system.

 Business Insider shared a video from Amsterdam’s Schiphol Airport, of the behind-the-scenes journey that a checked bag goes through.
 It’s weirdly hypnotic and fascinating!
 Each suitcase is routed through various conveyors and go on what it looks like to be a rollercoaster ride.
 According to Travel Supermarket, “at Heathrow, there are 30 miles of conveyor belts”, that’s the same distance from London to Slough!